Nielson Social Change Innovation Grant

-The Social Change Innovation Grant program is facilitated by the Center for Social Change and Community Involvement.
-Social Change Innovation Grants support Lewis & Clark College undergraduate student-initiated projects and are designed to:
+The Nielson Social Change Innovation Grant program is facilitated by the Center for Social Change and Community Involvement.
+The grant supports Lewis & Clark College undergraduate student-initiated projects and is designed to:

 - Fund effective and transformative social change initiatives;

 - Encourage innovation and creativity to explore what is possible;

 - Equip communities that our students care about, both locally and globally, with the tools required to positively impact social change;

 - Develop and test ideas, solve problems, and create opportunities.

 Made possible through the generosity of Patrick Nielson ’71 and his wife Dorris Nielson, the Nielson Social Change Innovation Grant provides Lewis & Clark College undergraduate students with funds to cover costs such as equipment or technology, educational resources, travel expenses, or other items used to strengthen grassroots efforts for progressive, systemic social change.
 This fund prioritizes applications that address community outreach and education, leadership development, root cause and power analysis, and coalition building.
 Proposals that directly address racial equity and social justice will be prioritized.